suttarkar/bikesharing/README.md

 ### Visualization 6
 ![visualization6](resources/NYCCitibikeAnalysis6.png)
 * The sixth visualization shows the popularity of the starting stations.
-The southwest area of NYC seems to contain some of the most popular starting stations.
+The southwest area of NYC seems to contain some of the most popular starting stations(could be due to tourists).

 ### Visualization 7
 ![visualization7](resources/NYCCitibikeAnalysis7.png)